Invariant measures on p-adic Lie groups: the p-adic quaternion algebra and the Haar integral on the p-adic rotation groups: Applications

 \section{Applications}

 As previously observed (Proposition~\ref{prop:compatti}), the groups $\so(n,\mathbb{Q}_p)$, $n=2,3,4$, are compact.
 Hence, they admit a (left and right) Haar measure, which is essentially uniquely defined, i.e., unique up to a normalization constant factor.
 The construction of the Haar measure on $\so(2,\rat_p)_\kappa$ immediately follows by formula~\eqref{eq.71}.
-On the other hand, we will explicitly construct the Haar integrals for $\so(3,\rat_p)$ and $\so(4,\rat_p)$.
+On the other hand, we will explicitly construct the Haar integrals on $\so(3,\rat_p)$ and $\so(4,\rat_p)$.
 A fruitful approach is to introduce a suitable \emph{$p$-adic quaternion algebra}, $\pqal$, and exploit its relations with the $p$-adic special orthogonal groups in dimension three and four.
-Then, their Haar integrals are expressed as lifts to Haar integrals on suitable groups of $p$-adic quaternions, whose Haar measures are found, once again, by means of a direct application of~\eqref{eq.71}.
+In particular, we will prove that the latter groups can be realized as suitable quotients of the quaternion groups $\mathbb{H}_p^\times$ and $\mathbb{P}(\mathbb{H}_p^\times)$ respectively (c.f.\ Theorems~\ref{theo:SO3quat} and~\ref{theo:SO4quat}), whose Haar measures are determined, once again, by means of a direct application of~\eqref{eq.71}.
+Then, exploiting the Weil-Mackey-Bruhat formula introduced in Subsection~\ref{sec2n}, we will express the Haar integrals on $\mathrm{SO}(3,\mathbb{Q}_p)$ and $\mathrm{SO}(4,\mathbb{Q}_p)$ as lifts to the Haar integrals on the covering quaternion groups (see the forthcoming Theorems~\ref{theoso3} and~\ref{theoso4}).